 In a court filing late last month, the Education Department said something that makes absolutely no sense at all: That you could not rely on the forgiveness program’s administrator to accurately say whether you qualify for the program.

-In other words, even if you filed what’s called an employment verification form annually and consistently got a green light from the federal government for the entire decade, the Education Department could later simply decide you didn’t qualify after all — and refuse to forgive the debt.
+In other words, even if you filed what’s called an employment verification form annually and consistently approved from the federal government for the entire decade; the Education Department could later simply decide you didn’t qualify after all; and refuse to forgive the debt.

 This is horrifying on a number of levels.
 And the only explanation I can come up with is that Trump just wants to undo everything Obama supported, from Obamacare to common-sense water and climate regulations to restrictions on guns for the mentally ill to using phones on planes.